VioletViolaVi/Milestone-Project-4/README.md

         - Check the “__*£35*__”
             price is crossed out and the “__*£5*__” price is highlighted with a light blue background colour and a box shadow so it stands out the most, out of all the text on the banner.
 - Desktop
-    - Logo, Search Bar, User Profile and Shopping Cart Banner:
+    - Logo, Search Bar, User Profiles and Shopping Cart Banner:
         - Run the HTML and CSS code used to make this banner, in the W3C Markup Validation Service and CSS Validation Service respectively and ensure no errors display.
         - Using chrome development tools, open the Slurps home page using: 992x571 and 1200x571 screen sizes.
         - Ensure the logo, search bar, person icon, shopping cart icon, drink counter and price total are all clearly presented in the banner, don't overlap each other or go outside the banner’s width across both these screen sizes.